revil-O/SolVic/README.md

-3. Update the config.py with your values, such as the Inverter's IP address, port, inverter model (which corresponds to the modbus register file) and the register addresses Solariot should scan from.
+3. Update the config.py with your values, such as the Inverter's IP address, port, inverter model (which corresponds to the modbus register file) and the register addresses SolVic should scan from.
 Enable optional support for MQTT, PVOutput, InfluxDB and more.

 4. Run the solariot.py script.
     ```
-    ./solariot.py
+    ./solvic.py
     ```
    * Command line options:
     ```
     -c             Python module to load as our config.
 Default is config.py.
     -v             Level of verbosity 0=ERROR 1=INFO 2=DEBUG.
-    --one-shot     Run Solariot just once then exit.
+    --one-shot     Run SolVic just once then exit.
     ```
 ## Docker